 Defra: Department for Environment, Food & Rural Affairs

-Defra is headquartered in London, United Kingdom.
-It is a crucial governmental department responsible for overseeing various aspects related to the environment, agriculture, and rural affairs within the UK.
+Location: Defra is headquartered in London, United Kingdom.
+As a crucial governmental department, it oversees various aspects related to the environment, agriculture, and rural affairs within the UK.

-As a government department, Defra's budget is allocated by the UK government.
+Budget: As a government department, Defra's budget is allocated by the UK government.
 In recent years, the department's annual budget has been in the range of £2 billion to £3 billion.
-This budget is directed towards various environmental and agricultural initiatives, and the exact figures are subject to change based on government policy and priorities.
+This budget supports environmental and agricultural initiatives, with exact figures subject to government policies and priorities.

 Significant Events

-Recently, Defra published a risk assessment highlighting the 'silent spread' potential of a new disease, emphasizing the importance of vigilance in managing agricultural and environmental threats.
+Recently, Defra published a risk assessment on the 'silent spread' potential of a new disease, highlighting the importance of vigilance in managing agricultural and environmental threats.
 This underscores its role in safeguarding public health and ensuring sustainable agricultural practices.
 Additionally, Defra funds the Dairy Carbon Network initiative, aimed at reducing emissions in UK dairy farms.

 Management and Leadership